 Flattery and Inflated information

 If any message is supposed to go against the interests of employees or higher officials then there is a chance of fabrication of such a message by the concerned person.
-To gain extra advantage or to avoid criticism, such a person may flatter and inflate information in the written message.
+To gain an extra advantage or to avoid criticism, such a person may flatter and inflate information in the written message.

 In written communication due to the lack of direct contact between a communicator and communication, any mistake if occurred takes huge time for its correction.
 Even if the mistake is identified immediately, still its correction is not possible.
 For Example, a letter that is posted cannot be brought back for correction if any mistake is identified later on.